I Knew You Were Trouble: "I Knew You Were Trouble (Taylor's Version)"

-Following the controversy regarding the ownership of her back catalog in 2019, Swift confirmed in November 2020 that she would be re-recording her entire back catalog.
+Following the 2019 dispute regarding the ownership of her back catalog, Swift confirmed in November 2020 that she would be re-recording her entire back catalog.
 Swift previewed the re-recorded version of "I Knew You Were Trouble", subtitled "Taylor's Version", via her Instagram on August 5, 2021.
 The re-recorded version was produced by Swift, Shellback, and Christopher Rowe.
-It was engineered and edited at Prime Recording in Nashville, and Swift's vocals were recorded at Conway Recording Studio in Los Angeles and Kitty Committee Studio in Belfast.
+It was engineered and edited at Prime Recording in Nashville, and Swift's vocals were recorded at Conway Recording Studios in Los Angeles and Kitty Committee Studio in Belfast.

 "I Knew You Were Trouble (Taylor's Version)" was released as part of her second re-recorded album, Red (Taylor's Version), on November 12, 2021, through Republic Records.
 Unlike the original track, the title of the re-recorded version is not stylized with a period at the end.
 Critics complimented the sharper reworked instrumentation for better conveying the emotion.

 After Red (Taylor's Version) was released, "I Knew You Were Trouble (Taylor's Version)" entered the top 30 of charts in Australia (21), Canada (29), New Zealand (26), and Singapore (13).
 It peaked at number 23 on the Billboard Global 200.
 In the US, the re-recording peaked at number 46 on the Billboard Hot 100 and number 16 on Billboard's Adult Contemporary chart.